 Customer data is rarely shared between different channels.

-You can say (ex. with the help of Google Analytics) where your customer has come from and what products he has squirreled away in his shopping cart.
+With the help of Google Analytics, you can say where your customer has come from and what products he has squirreled away in his shopping cart.

 3. You cannot be everywhere

 What if we could attach a GPS device and video cameras to people?
 Then, we would be able to track their steps across multiple shopping channels and devices.

 We would be able to track their steps across multiple shopping channels and devices.

 For example, back in 2013, a team from BBC Two’s Horizon programme recorded the cats’ movements over six 24-hour periods.
 They’ve got some curious results about the secret life of cats.